Rhydon1337/linux-kernel-so-injector/README.md

 # kernel-injector
-Linux kernel mode to user mode shellcode injection
+Linux kernel mode to user mode so injection